kubeflow/website/content/en/docs/components/central-dash/customizing-menu.md

 ## Add shared items
 The way to add items shared by all users is described in this section.

-First, the cluster admin deploys an app as a service of the Kubernetes.
+First, the cluster admin should deploy the application as a microservice in Kubernetes.
 The traffic to the app should be set as a VirtualService of Istio.

 Deploying with specific prefix and controling the traffic by it is an instant way.